nic-dgl104-winter-2025/dgl104-rrj-Varunkanth471/Week-08/readme.md

 # Functional Requirements & User Stories

 ## Introduction
-This lecture covers **functional requirements** and **user stories**, essential tools in software development.
+This lecture covers **Functional requirements** and **User stories**, essential tools in software development.
 It emphasizes the importance of analyzing apps not just from a user experience perspective but also from a technical standpoint.
 As developers, understanding how apps function under the hood is crucial.

 ## Understanding User Stories
 User stories are a common tool for defining user-facing systems.
 They are typically structured as: